-I recently learned a trick to keep berries fresh longer — vinegar and a paper towel!
+I recently learned a trick to keep berries fresh longer — all you need is vinegar and a paper towel!

 Rinse berries in a 1:10 solution of vinegar (white or cider) to water, then drain and let dry completely before bagging with a paper towel.
 Leave the tops on strawberries.